SoWeBegin/cpp-consistent-hashing-algorithms/README.md

 ## Running the benchmarks
 * The program requires you to provide some parameters that are needed for each benchmark (through .yaml file).
 For an overview, take a look at https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms/blob/main/src/main/resources/configs/template.yaml
 * Once you have done the steps above, you should go in your build directory and insert your template.yaml file there.
 The name must be exactly "template.yaml".
-* Then, simply start the program with `./cpp-consistent.hashing`.
+* Then, simply start the program with `./cpp-consistent.hashing` inside the build directory.
 * All the output files (in `.csv` format) will be written inside the `build` directory.

 The **lookup** benchmark is needed to test the speed of lookup time.